nelsonTK/ds/DataStructuresTest/README.md

 **Comments**

 Not all the questions comments share the same layout.
 You will find a tiny portion of problems where the comments section has a different layout, probably less attributes, or less separators.
-This is happens because during the process I have been improving the comments and new comment attribute that I find relevant, and each time A new element is added I don't go back and update 160 files, it's very time consuming.
+This happens because I have been improving the comments layout and attributes along the way, and each time a new element is added I don't go back and update 160 files for the sake of consistency, it's very time consuming.
 Not very productive, and as stated earlier it is not the "core business".

-For this reason comment sections are updated from time from time.
-Just Like the documentation itself.
+For this reason comment sections are updated from time to time.
+Just Like the documentation, the focus will always be to solve problems.

+**Package names**

+The package names needs refactoring

-# Problems
+# Problems Package

 In this package you will find the majority of Leetcode problems that I've solved.
 All problems where solved independently, no copy pasting.
-I consulted other people solutions only after developing my own.
+I consulted other people's solutions only after developing my own.
 That way I was able to confirm that I was learning and not just memorizing solutions which can happen when you jump directly to the solutions without coding a single line.
 The defining factor to solve this kind of problems is to know how to think.
 From there all the technical knowledge is a plus.
 It will help you do the job quicker, cleaner and more efficiently.

-##

 ## Problem Class